Monitoring terrestrial animals in Kakadu

 This project is being led by Dr Graeme Gillespie from the Northern Territory Government.

-Dr Gillespie will be supported by researchers and staff from the NT Department of Environment and Natural Resources as well as Kakadu National Park.
+Dr Gillespie will be supported by researchers and staff from the Northern Territory Department of Environment, Parks and Water Security as well as Kakadu National Park.

 e: [email protected]